-Figure 2: Prototype of narrowing cone
+Figure 2: Narrowing cone

-additional bases on ring stations are accessible at 89.8 cm height.2 Working space between guiding lanes is 4.5 cm.
+All machines share the same basic layout: a trolley, conveyor belt, and signal light.
+A machine is movable by four wheels with $0.1\,\mathrm{m}$ clearance.
+Both narrow sides of the trolley are closed by plexiglas and have a handle.
+All physical interfaces like conveyor belt inputs and outputs, shelves, and slides for additional bases on ring stations are accessible at $89.8\,\mathrm{cm}$ height.
+Working space between guiding lanes is $4.5\,\mathrm{cm}$.
 Setup lanes and shelves feature approximately the same space for handling and adjusting.
+All diffuse sensors (input side) have been removed to allow for infrared-emitting cameras.
 To simplify the delivery on the belt, each machine will be equipped with a narrowing cone on its input side (Figure 2).
-The exact dimensions are specified in the near future and announced on the mailing list.

-Based on these shared properties, there are four kinds of machines:
+You can order them from Festo Didactic SE (C. Deppe) or download the STL model file from the RCLL site.
+Based on these shared properties, there are five kinds of machines:

-- Base Station (BS) acts as dispenser of base elements (Figure 4).
+Base Station (BS) acts as dispenser of base elements (Figure 3(b)).
 The application modules are three magazines of base elements.
-There is a single BS per team. - Cap Station (CS) mounts a cap as the final step in production on an intermediate product (Figure 5).
+There is a single BS per team.

+Cap Station (CS) mounts a cap as the final step in production on an intermediate product (Figure 3(c)).
 The application module is a vacuum pick & place module.
 There is a slide to store at most one cap piece at a time.
 At the beginning this slide is empty and has to be filled in the following way.
 A base element with a cap must be taken to the machine and is then unmounted and buffered in the slide.
 The cap is then mounted on the next intermediate product taken to the machine.
-There are two CS per team. - Ring Station (RS) mounts one colored ring out of two available colors on an intermediate product (Figure 6).
+There are two CS per team.

+Ring Station (RS) mounts one colored ring out of two available colors on an intermediate product (Figure 3(d)).
 Each RS has two vacuum pick & place units as application modules with separate unique colors which are determined new for each game.
-There is an additionally pre-fill slide which is used for some colors (specified anew for each game) to add base elements.
-There are two RS per team. - Delivery Station (DS) Accepts completed products.
-The stations contains three conveyor belts (Figure 7).
-The robot has to setup the proper one for a specific order (cf. Section 3.2.4).
-The delivered products are verified by either the referees or an automated external vision system.
-There is one DS per team.
+There is an additional pre-fill slide which is used for some colors (specified anew for each game) to add base elements.
+There are two RS per team.